DraxCodes/RaiderIO/README.md

 //Client requires 3 things.
 Region, Realm & Character Name.
 Provide them as below.
 //Regions are stored in an Enum so (Region.) with intelliensence enabled should display all availble regions. var client = new RaiderIOClient(Region.EU, "Draenor", "Perifete");
-Now you can call information for the user.
+//Now you can call information for the user.
 Below is an example of calling CharacterStats. var characterData = await client.GetCharacterStats();

 //Due to how Raider.IO Handles requests, it is one client per character request for now.
 This may change in future.